 Make sure you’ve got social sharing buttons on your blog posts so that people can share what you’ve written.
 The more people who read a post, the better that looks to search engines.
 And don’t forget to share your posts on your social media channels and in your newsletter too.
 But don’t just share it once.
 Do it regularly.
 Don’t be fooled into thinking everyone who follows you will see everything you share.
 Only a small proportion will and not everyone will click and read the first time.

 Make sure your text is easy to scan and that your sentences and paragraphs are short.
 Aim for no more than 150 words per paragraph.
 Make sure your writing flows well and is easy to read.
 Adding in images can help to keep your reader’s attention – the vast majority of us skim read so having relevant images and headings helps them to get to the part they want to read.

 Keywords are there to get your post picked up by search engines.
 Your reader shouldn’t notice them so don’t be tempted to stuff them in every sentence.
 As a general rule, use a keyword five or six times in an 800-1000 word post.
 Adding too many will also be picked up by search engines and can count against you.
 Ideally, your main keyword will appear in your headline and then dotted around the rest of your post.

-Subscribe to Wish Weekly for more SEO tips
+Subscribe to Simple SEO for more tips

-If you want regular tips to help you brighten your sparkly lights and build your authority, subscribe to my weekly newsletter Wish Weekly.
+If you want regular tips to help you brighten your sparkly lights and build your authority, subscribe to my weekly newsletter Simple SEO.
 It’s full of tips, information, chat, and news about my latest offers and services.
 As a thank you for subscribing, I’ll send you 3 things you can do today that will help you to improve your SEO.
 And if you’d like to read more about writing for your business, head over to the blog section.